kanidm/kanidm/designs/repl_future_considerations.rst

 with a "purge name; add name william".

-However, this doesn't express the full possibities of the replication topology in the system.
+However, this doesn't express the full possibilities of the replication topology in the system.
 The follow events could occur:

 ::